HipsterBrown/xs-dev/README.md

 ### Raspberry Pi Pico SDK install / setup

 This process automates the instructions for downloading all the dependencies for the Pico SDK.
 These dependencies will be placed in the `~/.local/share/pico` directory, which will be created if it doesn't exist.
+It will also include the [`picotool` CLI](https://github.com/raspberrypi/picotool) to help with scanning for connected devices.

 Run script for platform setup: